Battle of the Border: Battle

 The Battle of the Border begun around 05:00, as German troops started crossing the Polish border in numerous places.
-The Battle of Westerplatte, which is often described as having begun as 04:45 with the salvos of SMS Schleswig-Holstein on Polish coastal fortifications, is commonly described as the first battle of the war.
+The Battle of Westerplatte, which is often described as having begun at 04:45 with the salvos of SMS Schleswig-Holstein on Polish coastal fortifications, is commonly described as the first battle of the war.
 Other sources have described the 04:45 salvos as happening "minutes after Luftwaffe attacks on Polish airfields".
-Several historians identify the first action of the war as the bombing of the key Tczew bridge in the Polish Corridor by dive bombers from Sturzkampfgeschwader 1 around 0430.
+Several historians identify the first action of the war as the bombing of the key Tczew bridge in the Polish Corridor by dive bombers from Sturzkampfgeschwader 1 around 04:30.
 The Polish historian Jarosław Tuliszka noted that a number of German units had started hostilities across the border before shots were fired at Westerplatte.
 The false flag Operation Himmler had begun hours earlier.

 At 08:00 on 1 September, German troops, still without a formal declaration of war being issued, attacked near the Polish town of Mokra, and the Battle of the Border had begun.
 Later that day, the Germans opened fronts along Poland's western, southern and northern borders while German aircraft began raids on Polish cities.
 The main routes of attack led eastwards from Germany proper through the western Polish border.
-A second route carried supporting attacks from East Prussia in the north, and there was a co-operative German-Slovak tertiary attack by units (Field Army Bernolák) from the territory of the German-allied Slovakia in the south.
+A second route carried supporting attacks from East Prussia in the north, and there was a co-operative German-Slovak tertiary attack by units (Field Army Bernolák) from the territory of German-allied Slovakia in the south.
 All three assaults converged on the Polish capital of Warsaw.